bcbeidel/programmers-book-club/Clean_Code/chapter-1.md

 	* __We spend more time reading code than writing it.__  (10:1 ratio p.13)
 	* When touching code, quick comprehension is key, 'making it easier to read actually makes it easier to write' (p.14)

+___

 #### Potential Discussion Questions:

-**[Question]** There are an abundance of definitions of what defines 'Clean Code', do any in particular seem more or less pertinent to you?
-Do any of these seem dated?
+* There are an abundance of definitions of what defines 'Clean Code', do any in particular seem more or less pertinent?
+Do any of them seem dated, or dependent upon limitations no longer present in modern languages?